rdonnelly/pybbm-lite/docs/install.rst

 All packages can be installed as a dependency for PyBBM if you install it with pip or easy_install::

     pip install pybbm

-* PIL (Python Imaging Library) is optional if you configure sorl.thumbnail to use different backend, but remember, that using an ImageField in forms requires that the Python Imaging Library is installed (e.g. you should install it if you use buildin profile).

 Fresh project
 -------------